-Our leases generally provide that the tenant is responsible for all costs of occupancy, including operating costs, property taxes, the costs of maintaining insurance in respect of the property and maintenance costs.
-The tenant is not responsible for income taxes or capital taxes charged to us.
+Granite's leases generally provide that the tenant is responsible for all costs of occupancy, including operating costs, property taxes, the costs of maintaining insurance in respect of the property, maintenance costs and non-structural replacements costs.
+The tenant is not responsible for income taxes or capital taxes charged to Granite.

-We are responsible for structural repairs and replacements relating to the structural non-process related elements of our properties.
-For certain components of a property, such as the roof membrane, paved areas and non-process related HVAC systems, some of our leases provide that we pay for the costs of replacement as necessary and, in most cases, recover such costs, plus interest, from the tenant over the expected useful life of the item replaced, as additional rent during the course of the lease.
+Granite's leases generally provide that Granite is responsible, at its own expense, for structural repairs and replacements relating to the structural, non-process related elements of its properties.
+For certain components of a property, such as the roof membrane, paved areas and non-process related HVAC systems, some of Granite's leases provide that Granite pays for the costs of replacement as necessary and, in most of those cases, recovers such costs, plus interest, from the tenant over the expected useful life of the item replaced, as additional rent during the course of the lease.